-Corsair 460X and 570X cases were revealed at the end of 2016 and both of them brought a similar look making some confusions on what basis do both the cases differ.
-From outward appearances, both look similar although there are some differences and from inside there are some more differences from which you can get the idea of what will be more suitable to you.
+Corsair 460X and 570X cases were revealed at the end of 2016 and both of them brought a similar look making some confusion on what basis both the cases differ.
+From outward appearances, both look similar although there are some differences and from inside there are some more differences from which you can get an idea of what will be more suitable to you.

 1. Both are mid-towers